voges/calq/README.md

 * ``-p 2`` | ``--polyploidy 2`` (sequence reads from a diploid organism are assumed),
 * ``-q Illumina-1.8+`` | ``--qualityValueType Illumina-1.8+`` (quality values in the Illumina 1.8+ format (Phred+33, i.e., [0, 41] + 33) are assumed).

-Thus the above command is equivalent to the following command.
+Thus, the above command is equivalent to the following command.

     calq -q Illumina 1.8+ -p 2 -b 10000 file.sam -o file.sam.cq